MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 Use built-in roles for assigning permissions where possible.

 Customization leads to complexity that increases confusion and makes automation more complex, challenging, and fragile.
-These factors all negatively impact security
+These factors all negatively impact security.

 We recommend that you evaluate the [built-in roles](/azure/role-based-access-control/built-in-roles) designed to cover most normal scenarios.
 [Custom roles](/azure/role-based-access-control/custom-roles)